Compress, Gather, and Recompute: REFORMing Long-Context Processing in Transformers: Method

 \subsection{Constructing Cross-Layer Context Embeddings}

 Prior research has revealed the existence of specialized Transformer heads distributed across different layers that can accurately retrieve relevant information from long context input \citep{wu2024retrievalhead}.
 To construct informative embeddings, we thus analyze the retrieval performance of various heads and embeddings in Transformers to determine the most suitable ones for our method.
-Specifically, we compare the token-level retrieval performance of Transformer hidden states, attention scores (without positional encoding, to make it applicable to extremely long inputs), and the attention QKV states across Transformer layers.
+Specifically, we compare the token-level retrieval performance of attention scores (without positional encoding, to make it applicable to extremely long inputs), and cosine similarity between hidden states, or the attention QKV states (i.e. embeddings resulting from QKV projection in attention layers) across Transformer layers.

-\textbf{Embedding head identification.} We conducted a set of experiments on a synthetically constructed multi-hop question-answering dataset, and used Mean Normalized Rank (MNR) scores to measure retrieval performance; see \Cref{sec:app-details-embeddings} for details.
+\textbf{Embedding head identification.} We conducted a set of experiments on a multi-hop question-answering dataset to identify the best embeddings to use for the similarity search; see \Cref{sec:app-details-embeddings} for details.
 We report the MNR scores for the top-performing layers and heads in \Cref{tab:embeddings}.
-Interestingly, despite their smaller size, we observed that the retrieval performance of attention QKV states was often better than that of the commonly used LLM hidden states \citep{wang2023improving}.
-This finding suggests that, with careful selection of the appropriate heads, directly using the QKV states from the attention layer can achieve higher accuracy than the hidden states, while being more computationally efficient.
+Somewhat surprisingly, we observe that cosine similarity search with attention QKV states often outperform the widely-used attention scores.
+It also outperformed using cosine similarity between the hidden states despite having a much smaller size.
+This finding suggests that, with careful selection of the appropriate heads, directly using the QKV states from the attention layer and using them for cosine similarity search can achieve a very high performance, while requiring minimal memory.

 \Cref{fig:embeddings} illustrates the distribution of the top-performing value heads.
 Notably, the best-performing heads are not necessarily from the final Transformer layers.
 This observation implies that forwarding inputs through the upper layers may not be required for constructing effective retrieval embeddings, serving as a key motivation for our early exit strategy described in the previous section.